-With many challenges related to producing and using green ammonia, it is important to analyze the case for the expected total cost of ownership (TCO) for a blue and green ammonia-fuelled ship.
+With many challenges related to producing and using green ammonia, it is important to analyse the case for the expected total cost of ownership (TCO) for a blue and green ammonia-fuelled ship.
 For the analysis, different ship types have been evaluated.
-In 2030 and 2050, blue and green ammonia-fuelled (see 2.1.2 for definition) vessels could have a relatively high TCO of up to 3 to 3.5 times higher than a similar ship using conventional marine fuels.
+In 2030, blue or green ammonia-fuelled vessels (see 2.1.2 for definition) are expected to still have relatively high TCO (considering carbon pricing, for green ammonia 2.5 to 3 times higher and for blue ammonia 1.5 times higher than for conventional fuelled ships).
+The cost gap between ammonia powered vessels and conventional fossil fuelled vessels may, however, be closed by 2050, due to expected reduced ammonia production costs, a lower CAPEX for ammonia installations and higher carbon prices for fossil fuels.
+This, however, will also depend on the development of global fuel oil prices.